ibm-cloud-docs/BlockStorage/replication.md

 1. Click your storage volume.
 2. Click **Replica** and click **Purchase a replication**.
 3. Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules. <br />
    You can select only one schedule even if you have a mix of hourly, daily, and weekly.
 All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />If you don't have Snapshots set up, you are prompted to do so before you can order replication.
-See [Working with Snapshots](/docs/infrastructure/BlockStorage?topic=BlockStorage-snapshots) for more details.
+For more information, see [Working with Snapshots](/docs/infrastructure/BlockStorage?topic=BlockStorage-snapshots).
    {:important}
 3. Click **Location**, and select the data center that is your DR site.
 4. Click **Continue**.